splunk/public-o11y-docs/gdi/opentelemetry/collector-with-the-uf.rst

 While Splunk Observability Cloud uses the OpenTelemetry Collector as the agent to capture traces, metrics, and logs, Splunk Enterprise Cloud uses the Splunk Universal Forwarder to capture logs and some metrics, which are also stored as logs.
 Learn more at :new-page:`Splunk Universal Forwarder (UF) <https://docs.splunk.com/Documentation/Forwarder>`.

-Nevertheless, you can also deploy the Splunk Distribution of OpenTelemetry Collector alongside the Splunk Universal Forwarder (UF) on your virtual machines (VM) to manage your data ingestion, including logs, manually.
+You can also deploy the Splunk Distribution of OpenTelemetry Collector alongside the Splunk Universal Forwarder (UF) on your virtual machines (VM) to manage your data ingestion, including logs, manually.
 This solution is applicable for VM environments for operating systems that are currently supported by both Splunk Observability Cloud and Enterprise and Cloud, running in common environments such as AWS EC2, GCE, Azure VMs, and VMWare.

 .. note::